 Posted: October 5, 2020

 There are several signs that it may be time to discuss assisted living with your loved one.
-These conversations should take place over time, starting before a crisis, as this decision takes time and sensitivity.
+It may not be easy to convince a parent to go to assisted living, so these conversations should take place over time, starting before a crisis, as this decision takes time and sensitivity.

 There are physical, cognitive, and financial signs that indicate it’s time to consider assisted living.